 Sometimes the perpetrator hacks into the targeted victim’s account or creates a fake account with the victim’s information and sends messages in their name.
 This is also called identity theft and is a crime.
 Impersonation is usually done to degrade a person or ruin friendships.

 The perpetrators blackmail or trick the victim through texts or emails into doing things against their will or force them to reveal secrets about their close friends.
 In order to prevent the bullies from leaking their personal information online, the victim is forced to comply with their demands.

 An outing is when someone who pretends to be a friend reveals private and personal information online about victims to embarrass them in front of their peers.

 This type of cyberbullying is slightly different from denigration.
-In denigration, they spread false rumors whereas in outing they reveal an embarrassing truth about the victim online.
+In denigration, they spread false rumors, whereas in outings they reveal an embarrassing truth about the victim online.

-Cyberstalking is the constant monitoring of someone through their social media accounts and keeping a tab on their daily activities with a motive to harm the person, create fear in the victim, seek sexual advancements, and for revenge.
+Cyberstalking is the constant monitoring of someone through their social media accounts and keeping a tab on their daily activities with a motive to either harm the person, create fear in the victim, seek sexual advancements, or for revenge.